gyulanemeth/bluefox.email/posts/how-spf-dkim-and-dmarc-actually-work-with-real-examples.md

 Email authentication is essential if you don't want any random person sending emails in your name.
 In other words, to prevent email spoofing, it's strongly advised to set up DKIM, SPF, and DMARC.

 In this article, we’ll go through how these email authentication methods work, using real-life examples and digging into email headers.
-The goal is to build a solid understanding of how these methods actually work—and how you can investigate if something’s off.
+The goal is to build a solid understanding of how these methods actually work, and how you can investigate if something’s off.

 :::tip TLDR